leetify/leetify-gcpd-upload/README.md

 Then [it requests the GCPD pages](src/gcpd.ts) for Scrimmage (which includes CS2LT matches) and [extracts matches from the response](src/offscreen/dom-parser.ts), one after another, until it doesn't find any more matches that still have a demo download link.
 It [sends the demo download links and the timestamps of each match to Leetify](src/leetify-match-uploader.ts) (via the access token from before), which saves all new matches as manual uploads.
 They'll show up on the [Data Sources](https://leetify.com/app/data-sources) page and will be queued; after a bit of waiting (usually no more than a few minutes), they'll also show up in your [Match History](https://leetify.com/app/matches) on Leetify (but not on the Dashboard or Profile).

+If your Steam session has expired and the extension can't actually load the GCPD page, it'll try to refresh your session.

 After Scrimmage, the extension will again request GCPD pages for Wingman, filter out ranked or unranked matches ([if configured to do so](src/view/options.ts)), and send the found matches to Leetify.

 You can independently enable or disable: the sync every 15 minutes, the sync on Leetify visits, and on GCPD visits.